milindchavan12/AspNetCore/README.md

 2. services.AddTransient() : Create always new instance of custome service.
 3. services.AddScoped() : Create scoped instance for each Http Request

+# IHostingEnvironment
+With IHostingEnvironment Service, injected to Configure Method can help to find the various pieces of information about the current envionment by IsDevelopement(), IsStaging() or IsProductionEnviornment() methods.
+These Environment can be set with "ASPNETCORE_ENVIRONMENT": "Development" inside launchSettings.json file.